rhoni/magento-2-russian-language-pack-fixed/README.md

 #### Step 1 : Download the Russian language pack

-You can download the language pack from above link
+You can download the language pack

 #### Step 2: Unzip Russian pack